dapr/docs/howto/invoke-and-discover-services/Readme.md

 ```

 This Python app exposes an `add()` method via the `/add` endpoint.
-Next we'll use Dapr to
+Next we'll use Dapr to invoke the service.

 ### Invoke with curl